J3ffJessie/RetweetBot/README.md

 Language can be changed to the abbreviation for the supported languages.

 Find the list of supported languages within the Twitter API documentation @https://developer.twitter.com/en/docs/api-reference-index

+# You Must Have A Developer Account through Twitter and your own API Keys for this to work